-Once again, one performer reflects the protective nature of Christianity for women while the other performer reflects the destructive nature of the sexual “liberation” of women espoused by non-Christian radical feminism.
+Once again, one performer reflects the protective nature of Christianity towards women while the other performer reflects the destructive nature of the sexual “liberation” of women, as espoused by non-Christian, radical second and third-wave feminism.

 And, the music of both Elvis and Eminem reflect the quality of the women they knew.
-Elvis’s generation of women were products of a culture derived from respectful Christianity, while 60 years later, Eminem’s generation of women are the products of the “empowerment” of women through explicit sexuality espoused by non-Christian, radical, third-wave feminism.
+Elvis’s generation of women were products of a culture derived from respectful Christianity, while 60 years later, Eminem’s generation of women are the products of the “empowerment” of women through explicit sexuality espoused by anti-Christian, radical, third-wave feminism.

 During the sixty intervening years between Elvis and Eminem, the music industry’s relationship with women, just as with the remainder of the culture, has reversed itself.

 Today, young feminists have “liberated” themselves to the point of cultural revulsion.
 And sadly, especially for the next generation of young innocent women, there appears to be no end in sight to the sexual abuse they will suffer at the behest pop culture, and especially at the hands the “music” industry.

 It’s the Women, Not the Men! to be continued…